lidofinance/dual-governance/docs/permissions-transition/permissions-transition-hoodi.md

 ```
 39. Grant RUN_SCRIPT_ROLE permission to DGAdminExecutor on Agent
+40. Grant RUN_SCRIPT_ROLE permission to DevAgentManager on Agent
-40. Revoke RUN_SCRIPT_ROLE permission from Voting on Agent
+// SKIPPED: __.
+Revoke RUN_SCRIPT_ROLE permission from Voting on Agent - Will be done as
+//      the last step of the launch via the Dual Governance proposal
 41. Set RUN_SCRIPT_ROLE manager to Agent on Agent
 42. Grant EXECUTE_ROLE permission to DGAdminExecutor on Agent
-43. Revoke EXECUTE_ROLE permission from Voting on Agent
+// SKIPPED: __.
+Revoke EXECUTE_ROLE permission from Voting on Agent - Will be done as
+//      the last step of the launch via the Dual Governance proposal
-44. Set EXECUTE_ROLE manager to Agent on Agent
+43. Set EXECUTE_ROLE manager to Agent on Agent
 ```

 #### AragonPM [0x948ffb5fda2961c60ed3eb84c7a31aae42ebedcc](https://hoodi.etherscan.io//address/0x948ffb5fda2961c60ed3eb84c7a31aae42ebedcc)